Hello and welcome! I’m Marie … probably kind of obvious from the site address, right?

 - communicating with people who don’t think like you at all

-- walking like a Terminator when life is in flames all around you (truly my super power)
+- doing the unflinching walk when life is in flames all around you (truly my super power)

 Over the years, I’ve tried to pin labels on this site.
 It’s a preparedness site.
 No, it’s a faith-based site.
 No, it’s a homesteading site.